micrology/prsm/doc/help/docs/Introduction.md

 ## Participatory system mapping

 The app is designed to enable groups of people, each using their own computer (or tablet) to collaborate in the drawing of a map.
-They may be sitting around a table, discussing the map as it is created face to face, or working remotely, using video conferencing or the chat feature that is built into the app.
-Everyone can participate because every edit (creating nodes and links, arranging them and so on) is broadcast to all the other participants as the changes are made (just as Google Docs does for text, for example).
+They may be sitting around a table, discussing the map as it is created face to face, or working remotely, using audio or video conferencing.
+Everyone can participate because every edit (creating nodes and links, arranging them and so on) is broadcast to all the other participants as the changes are made.

 When you start the app in your browser, a 'room' is created for you in which to draw your network.
 You can add other users to this room to share the work.
 Only those with access to the room can see what is being created.